paulgsepulveda/datenite/README.md

 ## Callback hell

 Defeated for now, but must develop a way to go beyond Yelp.
-Maybe set a switch inside the
+Maybe set a switch inside the SendRequest function